luhack-test/slides/content/2023_24/session_1/recon.md

 # Passive Recon

 Trying to gain information on a target system without ever actually engaging directly with that system\.

 Includes:

+- Finding IP’s and Subdomains
+- Identifying people related to target
+- Identifying potential attack vectors
-Finding IP’s and SubdomainsIdentifying people related to targetIdentifying potential attack vectorsIdentifying possible interesting information to accessLooking for utilized technologies
+- Identifying possible interesting information to access
+- Looking for utilized technologies

 ---